Conflux-Chain/conflux-developer-site/docs/introduction/en/overview.md

 Conflux employs account model and supports the smart contract.
 Its smart contract is compatible with Solidity, which is Turing complete, as used in Ethereum.
-Conlux uses merkle patricia tree as the major structure for its authenticated storage used for the states of the accounts and the smart contracts.
+Conflux uses merkle patricia tree as the major structure for its authenticated storage used for the states of the accounts and the smart contracts.
 Instead of using a single multi-version merkle tree, Conflux uses multiple merkle trees for each version of the states.
 High-level speaking, it